Prof Fayyaz Ali Memon

 Additionally, he developed a guidance for dry sanitation for inclusion in the Building Regulations (Part G) under a project sponsored by the Office of the Deputy Prime Minster.
 He has supervised over 40 research projects at postgraduate level.

-Prof Memon is currently an external examiner for an MSc programme at the University College London (UCL) and University of Surrey.
+Prof Memon has been an external examiner for an MSc programmes at the University College London (UCL) and University of Surrey.
 Additionally, he has been an external PhD examiner to several UK and overseas institutions.
-These include University of New South Wales and Griffith University (Australia), Oxford Institute of Sustainable Development, University of Cranfield, University of Surrey, Nottingham Trent University, the University of the Witwatersrand (South Africa), University College Cork (Ireland) and UCL.
+These include Imperial College London, University of New South Wales and Griffith University (Australia), Oxford Institute of Sustainable Development, University of Cranfield, University of Surrey, Nottingham Trent University, the University of the Witwatersrand (South Africa), University College Cork (Ireland) and UCL.
 Fayyaz is an associate editor for the British Journal of Environment and Climate Change.
 He has been a regular reviewer of papers submitted to several journals including Water Research, Environmental Technology, Urban Water Journal, Environmental Monitoring and Assessment, Drinking Water Engineering and Science and Water Science and Technology.
-He is a full chartered member of the Chartered Institution of Water and Environmental Management, Chartered Engineer, Chartered Environmentalist, Fellow of the UK Higher Education Academy and a member of the Institution of Civil Engineers.
+He is a full chartered member of the Chartered Institution of Water and Environmental Management, Chartered Civil Engineer, Chartered Environmentalist, Fellow of the UK Higher Education Academy and a member of the Institution of Civil Engineers.

-Fayyaz has over 120 publications to his credit, including near 50 papers in peer reviewed journals (with many in high impact factor journals including Water Research, Chemosphere and Global Environmental Change) and over 50 in refereed international conferences, 9 book chapters and 5 co-edited books on:
+Fayyaz has over 160 publications to his credit, including over 55 papers in peer reviewed journals (with many in high impact factor journals including Water Research, Chemosphere and Global Environmental Change) and over 60 in refereed international conferences, 9 book chapters and 5 co-edited books on:

 Water Demand Management (recently also translated in Chinese)

-Fayyaz is leading a reserach group on water management in developing countries and his group currently comprises of two associate reserach fellows (Dr Andrew P Duncan and Dr Seyed M Kazem Sadr ) and 5 PhD students:
+Fayyaz is leading a reserach group on water management in developing countries and his group currently comprises of two associate reserach fellows and 9 PhD students.
+The reserach fellows who have worked in his group under his supervison include:

 - Iman Alharsha (Investigating the impact of decentralised water management systems and optimal drainage netwrok designs)

-- Korinum Waimbo (Food-Water-Energy nexus and implications for human development index)
+- Korinum Waimbo (Food-Water-Energy nexus and human development index)

 Some of the recently completed PhDs under his supervision include: